octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 # Smart Contract development: Close Raffle Entrypoint
-> LIGO concepts used in this part: with this last entrypoint, you will learn how to use transactions in order to send the reward to the winner.
-In addition, > this will be the opportunity to warn you about some limitations of the language and to manipulate a little more collections.
+> LIGO concepts used in this section: with this last entrypoint, you will learn how to use transactions in order to send the reward to the winner.
+In addition, > this will be the opportunity to warn you about some of the limitations of the language and to manipulate collections a bit more.

-The last step is to close the raffle, pick a winner and send him the reward.
+The last step is therefore to close the raffle, pick a winner and send the reward.
 This last entrypoint will show how to send a transaction from the contract and some collections manipulations

 Five steps are required:
 1. Check that the calling address is the administrator
-2. Check that the closing date has been reached, and that the raffle is still open
+2. Check that the closing date has been reached and that the raffle is still open
 3. Pick a winner
 4. Send the reward to the winner
 5. Reset the storage

-New pieces of information won't be stored: the storage is not expected to be modified.
-However, the third step raises a problem: how should the winner be picked ?
+New pieces of information won't be stored: as the storage is not expected to be modified.
+However, the third step raises a problem: how should the winner be picked?
 1. the administrator chooses the winner when calling this entrypoint:
-   participants are likely not to buy a ticket since the administrator can choose himself as a winner
+   participants are likely not to buy a ticket if the administrator can choose the winner himself
-2. the winner is randomly chosen when calling this entrypoint
+2. the winner is therefore randomly chosen when calling this entrypoint
 3. the winner is chosen at the beginning by the administrator, but this piece of information is only revealed at the end of the raffle.

 ## LIGO concepts used in this part: Transactions

-You can transfer tez to an account, and invoke a function of another smart contract.
+You can transfer tez to an account, and invoke a function from another smart contract.
 For this, use :

 ```js
 Tezos.transaction (<parameter>, <mutez>, <contract>);
 ```

-where :
+where:

 - **parameter** is the entrypoint of another contract,
   or use `unit` if you are transferring to a wallet address,